jofel06/AutomationExercise/README.md

 ## Automation Framework using Python

 This is just a simple Automation Test that I have created for the website "https://automationexercise.com/".
-I also used Selenium Webdriver for the web framework.
+I also used Selenium Webdriver for the web framework and pytest for testing framework.
+This Test runs in parallel execution for both Chrome and Edge browser.

 ## Prerequisites
 - Python 3.8 or higher